Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: QUBO Models for Pricing and Separation

 \section{QUBO Models for Pricing and Separation}

-We require QUBO models for both the pricing problem~\eqref{eq:pricing} and the separation problem~\eqref{eq:sep} in order to employ QA as a heuristic for these problem.
+We require QUBO models for both the pricing problem~\eqref{eq:pricing} and the separation problem~\eqref{eq:rcc} in order to employ QA as a heuristic for these problem.
 We seek for QUBO models of both low dimension and low density.

 \paragraph{Pricing model.} In the following, we develop a QUBO model of the CPCTSP~\eqref{eq:pricing}.
 Ref.~\cite{Lucas_2014} proposes a QUBO formulation for the related TSP.
-We restate this QUBO model for the TSP here in order to extend it to the CPCTSP.
+We restate this QUBO model for the TSP and extend it to the CPCTSP.
 To this end, we consider a complete graph $K_n=(V,E)$ together with distances $t_{uv}>0$ for $uv \in E$, which we assume to satisfy the triangle inequality.
-The TSP asks for a tour of minimal length visiting all vertices of the graph.
-Here, we define a tour as a sequence of vertices of length $n$ and call the indices in such a sequence \emph{time steps}.
-We introduce a binary variable $x_{v,i}$ which takes a value of~$1$ if and only if the vertex $v \in \{1,\dots,n\}$ is visited in time step $i\in \{1,\dots n\}$ in the tour.
+The TSP asks for a route of minimal length visiting all vertices of the graph.
+Here, we define a route as a sequence of vertices of length $n$ and call the indices in such a sequence \emph{time steps}.
+We introduce a binary variable $x_{v,i}$ which takes a value of~$1$ if and only if the vertex $v \in \{1,\dots,n\}$ is visited in time step $i\in \{1,\dots n\}$ in the route.
 Then, the TSP can be modeled via the QUBO cost function

 In the first sum, we identify $x_{v,n+1}$ with $x_{v,1}$.
-The first term models the tour length.
-The last two terms ensure feasibility by enforcing that each vertex is visited exactly once (second term) and that exactly one vertex is visited in each time step (third term), respectively.
+The first term models the route length.
+The last two terms ensure feasibility by enforcing that each vertex is visited exactly once (second term) and that exactly one vertex is visited in each time step (third term).
 A sufficient condition for $P$ ensuring that all feasible solutions have smaller costs than all infeasible ones is, for example, $P > T_n$ where $T_n$ is the sum of the $n$ largest distances.
 Finally, we note that, without loss of generality, one can fix an arbitrary start vertex, reducing the number of variables from $n^2$ to $(n-1)^2$.

 We extend Model~\eqref{eq:TSP} to a model for the CPCTSP~\eqref{eq:pricing}.
-To this end, we first define some quantities which we require in the following.
-Given a CPCTSP instance $(V^0,t,D,K,\pi)$, defined by a CVRP instance $(V^0,t,D,K)$ and prices $\pi_i\geq 0$ for all $i \in V$, we divide the capacity and all demands by their greatest common divisor $g = \gcd(K,D)$, defining
+To this end, we first define some required quantities.
+Given a CPCTSP instance $(V^0,t,D,K,\pi)$, defined by a CVRP instance $(V^0,t,D,K)$ and prices $\pi_{{v}}\geq 0$ for all ${{v}} \in V$, we divide the capacity and all demands by their greatest common divisor $g = \gcd(K,D)$, defining